-Effective September 2012, courses must be completed no more than

-10 years prior to the date of graduation in order to count toward the Business Administration Diploma.
+Courses must be completed no more than 10 years prior to the date of graduation in order to count toward the Business Administration Diploma.

-This policy applies to CNC courses and to all courses transferred from other post-secondary institutions for credit at CNC.
+This policy applies to CNC courses and to all courses transferred from other postsecondary institutions for credit at CNC.
 Courses more than 10 years old may be considered for unassigned credit.
 Students should contact the Dean to discussion this option.